-The Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code) has introduced several changes in the accounting policies, which will be required from 1st April 2020.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code) has introduced several changes in the accounting policies, which will be required from 1st April 2021.
 The Code requires the disclosure of information relating to the expected impact of an accounting change required by a new standard that has been issued but not yet adopted.

-The Authority only considers IFRS 16 Accounting for leases to have an impact on the Authority's Accounts.
+IFRS 16 Accounting for leases will have an impact on the Authority's Accounts.
 This standard, however, has been deferred from 2020/21 to 2021/22 due to pressures on Local Government due to the Pandemic.
 The only Asset deemed affected by standard would be the car lease scheme.
-Currently this relates to 17 vehicles with a valuation of £317,000.
+Currently this relates to 20 vehicles with a valuation of £337,000.
 Although this would have no material impact to the Accounts the envisaged changes for current year Accounts would have been:

-DR CIES - Depreciation charge £97,000
+DR CIES - Depreciation charge £116,000

-CR CIES - Operating Lease Reversal £99,000
+CR CIES - Operating Lease Renewal £118,000

 DR CAA - Unusable Reserves £2,000

-DR Property, Plant and Equipment (vehicles) £317,000
+DR Property, Plant and Equipment (vehicles) £337,000

-CR Lease Liability £317,000
+CR Lease Liability £337,000